alcabon/unlocked_package/README.md

 }
 ```

-Development Process:
+## Development Process:

-Developers work on feature branches checked out from a main development branch (e.g., develop).
+- Developers work on feature branches checked out from a main development branch (e.g., develop).
-They connect their local VS Code/SFDX CLI to a shared Dev sandbox or individual Dev orgs.
+- They connect their local VS Code/SFDX CLI to a shared Dev sandbox or individual Dev orgs.
-Crucially: Developers use sf project deploy start and sf project retrieve start (or VS Code extensions) to sync metadata between their local, correctly structured SFDX project (cloned from Git) and their assigned Dev org.
+- **Crucially**: Developers use sf project deploy start and sf project retrieve start (or VS Code extensions) to sync metadata between their local, correctly structured SFDX project (cloned from Git) and their assigned Dev org.
-They commit changes to the appropriate package directory within their feature branch in Git.
+- They commit changes to the appropriate package directory within their feature branch in Git.

-Continuous Integration (CI) - Feature Branch/Pull Request:
+## Continuous Integration (CI) - Feature Branch/Pull Request:
 When a feature branch is pushed or a Pull Request is opened against develop, a GitHub Action should trigger.
 Action: Validate the metadata in the PR against a dedicated CI scratch org or sandbox.
 This catches syntax errors and basic deployment issues early.
 Run local Apex tests included in the committed source.

-Integration - Merging to develop:
+## Integration - Merging to develop:
 Upon merging a feature branch into develop, a GitHub Action triggers the core packaging and deployment process.
-Action:
+# Action:
-Build Beta Package(s): Create beta versions of the unlocked package(s) defined in sfdx-project.json from the develop branch source code.
+  - **Build Beta Package(s):** Create beta versions of the unlocked package(s) defined in sfdx-project.json from the develop branch source code.
-Deploy to Integration: Install these beta package(s) into the Integration environment (a dedicated sandbox).
+  - **Deploy to Integration**: Install these beta package(s) into the Integration environment (a dedicated sandbox).
-Run Tests: Execute Apex tests within the Integration sandbox (potentially a wider set of tests than in CI).
+  - **Run Tests:** Execute Apex tests within the Integration sandbox (potentially a wider set of tests than in CI).

-User Acceptance Testing (UAT) - Release Branch:
+## User Acceptance Testing (UAT) - Release Branch:

 When develop is deemed ready for UAT, create a release/ branch (e.g., release/v1.2.0).
-Action (Triggered on release/* branch creation/push):
+- Action (Triggered on release/* branch creation/push):
-Promote Package(s): Find the last successful beta package version(s) created from the commit lineage now in the release branch and promote them to released status.
+  - **Promote Package(s)**: Find the last successful beta package version(s) created from the commit lineage now in the release branch and promote them to released status.
 This locks the package version.
-Deploy to UAT: Install the promoted (released) package version(s) into the UAT sandbox.
+  - **Deploy to UAT**: Install the promoted (released) package version(s) into the UAT sandbox.
-Run Tests: Execute relevant tests in UAT (Apex tests, potentially trigger automated UI tests).
+  - **Run Tests**: Execute relevant tests in UAT (Apex tests, potentially trigger automated UI tests).

-Production Deployment - Merging to main:
+## Production Deployment - Merging to main:

 After successful UAT sign-off, merge the release/* branch into main and tag the merge commit (e.g., v1.2.0).
-Action (Triggered on merge to main or manual trigger):
+- Action (Triggered on merge to main or manual trigger):
-Deploy to Production: Install the exact same promoted package version(s) that were tested in UAT into the Production org.
+  - **Deploy to Production:** Install the exact same promoted package version(s) that were tested in UAT into the Production org.
 Use the --target-org ProductionAlias.
-Run Tests: Execute specified Apex tests (often RunLocalTests or a specific suite) in Production.
+  - **Run Tests:** Execute specified Apex tests (often RunLocalTests or a specific suite) in Production.

-GitHub Actions Examples (Conceptual YAML)
+## GitHub Actions Examples (Conceptual YAML)

 You'll need Actions secrets for Dev Hub, Integration, UAT, and Prod org authentication (preferably using JWT Bearer Flow).

-1. Validate PR (.github/workflows/validate-pr.yml)
+### 1. Validate PR (.github/workflows/validate-pr.yml)

 ```YAML